Attiqa-Z/Encryptix/README.md

 # Tribute Page

 This is my first project as an internee at Encryptix.
-I create a Tribute to Imran Khan.
+I create a Tribute to Imran Khan, A landing Page and A Calculator.

 ## Authors